 Are you thinking of dropping out of high school?
 Things can get significantly more difficult for adults who don't have a high school diploma in almost any career field.
 If you're trying to drop out before even finishing grade school, it's far less recommended than dropping out of college.
 High school sucks for almost everyone; you may want to just wait it out for a bit longer and be stronger for it after you've completed it.

+Just because you're dropping out of school doesn't mean you'll stop making money.
 Many artists find time for their day job and time to pursue their music careers part-time.
 It can be a huge headache and a challenge to those who aren't good at being very busy, but it may work for your style and your personality.
 More importantly, this will do wonders for your pockets, as you will still be working with a decent income and not be a starving artist.
 On the downside, you will be putting only a partial amount of energy into your dreams.
+Think of another question; can you go to school and make music simultaneously?

 Related Post: How Long Does It Take To Get Good At Singing?